nephio-project/docs/content/en/docs/neo-porch/2_concepts/architectural.md

 #### Porch Server

-The Porch server is implemented as a [Kubernetes extension API server][apiserver] which works with the Kubernetes API aggregation layer.
+The Porch server is implemented as a [Kubernetes extension API server](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) which works with the Kubernetes API aggregation layer.
 The benefits of this approach are:

 * seamless integration with the well-defined Kubernetes API style
 * availability of generated clients for use in code